kamilkolodziejski/EmployeesManager/README.md

 ## 1. Description

 Web Application for employee managers.
-Simple CRUD application, user can add new employee, edit and delete existing and filter employees by last name, nip and position.
+Simple CRUD application, user can add new employee, edit and delete existing employees and filter employees by last name, nip and position.

 Application built with Razor Pages and ASP.NET Core.
 As persistant store are used XML files.